Fine Motor Thanksgiving Art Project

 Pincer Grasp

 The pincer grasp starts to develop around 8-10 months of age, and is an important skill for handwriting.
-A pincer grasp uses the pads of the index finger and thumb to grasp small objects.
+When fully developed, the pincer grasp uses the tips of the index finger and thumb to grasp small objects.
 Furthermore, this type of grasp is also important for school-based skills such as handwriting skills, holding feeding utensils, picking up small objects, and dressing skills such as manipulating buttons and zippers.

 This art activity repeatedly encourages the use of the pincer grasp while picking up dried beans or beads; therefore, making it a great activity to help strengthen the small muscles in the hand that are required for handwriting.